 In January 2020 we aim to extend our French club provision to Lower Key Stage 2 and in April 2020 we aim to extend our French club to Upper Key Stage 2.

-Here’s two films of some Year 6 children in a French travel agents.
+Here’s a film of some Year 6 children in a French travel agents.

 An overview of our French curriculum is available by clicking here.
 Feedback about French lessons from the pupils – obtained through semi-structured small group interviews during our cyclical internal reviews – is extremely positive.
 To improve pupils’ French, we also host a couple of French student teachers for a four-week period in the Spring Term.
 In addition, French is one of the many community languages that is heard in our annual House Reading in a Language Other than English Competition which is held in the Spring Term.
 There are also after-school French clubs.
 We have two skilled French teachers: Zoubida Bahlouli and Helen Leissle .
 Both of them really enjoy teaching French.
 Watch a further clip of some previous Year 6 pupils – in full costume – purchasing items at a shop.